 We also took a tripod and wireless remote release, which let us capture some great star shots and play around with timelapse a bit.

 If you’re not into photography quite as obsessively as us, and just want to capture some great moments from your trip, then take a camera with a good “zoom range” that will let you get all the wildlife and landscape shots you want whilst not breaking either your back or bank account.
-Nikon’s Coolpix range are both affordable and offer decent image quality in a portable package.
+We have a full guide to the best bridge cameras for travel to help you decide which would be best.

 Plenty of storage media: